Close

 • Family reunion visas - For joining French residents or citizens

-Transit and Special Categories
+Transit and Diplomatic Categories

 Airport transit visas may be required for certain nationalities during layovers.
 Diplomatic and official visas follow separate protocols with expedited processing.

 Visa extensions are generally not permitted for short-stay categories, requiring departure and reapplication.
 Choose your visa type carefully based on your primary travel purpose and intended duration.
+Reunion Island, as a French overseas department, is not a member of the Schengen Area.

 04